Skip to content

 Left Rotating Elements of an Array

-To left rotate an array, we shift each element towards the left a certain number of times.
+To the left rotate an array, we shift each element towards the left several times.
 This is the same as rotating the array to the right by the length of the array minus N. Here’s how you can do it in Java:

 • Choose a specific position from which you want to rotate the elements (this will be your reference point).